iheb-draouil/Calculator/README.md

 Calculator
 ===============

-A simple .NET library for parsing and evaluating mathematical expressions.
+A simple .NET library for parsing and evaluating mathematical expressions with support for user-defined functions, operators and number constants.

 ## Installation